AR-KAN: Autoregressive-Weight-Enhanced Kolmogorov-Arnold Network for Time Series Forecasting

 \section{Abstract}

 Traditional neural networks struggle to capture the spectral structure of complex signals.
 Fourier neural networks (FNNs) attempt to address this by embedding Fourier series components, yet many real-world signals are almost-periodic with non-commensurate frequencies, posing additional challenges.
-Building on prior work\cite{cao-2024} showing that ARIMA outperforms large language models (LLMs) for forecasting, we extend the comparison to neural predictors and find ARIMA still superior.
-We therefore propose the Autoregressive-Weight-Enhanced Kolmogorov–Arnold Network (AR-KAN), which integrates a pre-trained AR module for temporal memory with a KAN for nonlinear representation.
-The AR module preserves essential temporal features while reducing redundancy.
-Experiments demonstrate that AR-KAN matches ARIMA on almost-periodic functions and achieves the best results on 72\% of Rdatasets series, with a clear advantage on data with periodic structure.
+Building on prior work \cite{cao-2024} showing that ARIMA outperforms large language models (LLMs) for time series forecasting, we extend the comparison to neural predictors and find that ARIMA still maintains a clear advantage.
+Inspired by this finding, we propose the Autoregressive-Weight-Enhanced Kolmogorov-Arnold Network (AR-KAN).
+Based in the Universal Myopic Mapping Theorem, it integrates a pre-trained AR module for temporal memory with a KAN for nonlinear representation.
+We prove that the AR module preserves essential temporal features while reducing redundancy, and that the upper bound of the approximation error for AR-KAN is smaller than that for KAN in a probabilistic sense.
+Experimental results also demonstrate that AR-KAN delivers exceptional performance compared to existing models, both on synthetic almost-periodic functions and real-world datasets.
 These results highlight AR-KAN as a robust and effective framework for time series forecasting.
 Our code is available at \textit{\url{https://github.com/ChenZeng001/AR-KAN}}.